Table of Contents

 Social Security Early Retirement

-A recipient will be penalized if they retire before full retirement age.
-The earlier a person retires, the less they’ll receive in Social Security.
+A recipient’s benefits will be permanently reduced if they retire before full retirement age.
+That’s because the earlier a person retires, the less they’ll receive in Social Security.

 Here’s a retirement planner table for those born in 1960, which shows how one’s benefits will be reduced with early retirement.